hugomarshall/hugomarshall/project-skills.md

 >
 >**- Identity:**
 >
->Cross-shared API between each company to management user, permissions, rules and policies.
+>Cross-shared API between each company to user, permissions, rules and policies management.
 >
 >OpenID Pattern using Microsoft Identity Framework with Bearer Token authentication and integration with Active Directory.
 >